 Dental fillings can be used to address concerns about teeth that have been damaged by tooth decay; however, when the tooth becomes badly damaged and the pulp or root becomes infected, a more advanced treatment will be needed.
-Root canal treatments in London may be the only way to save your tooth from being extracted when tooth damage is extensive.
+Root canal treatments may be the only way to save your tooth from being extracted when tooth damage is extensive.

 WHAT ARE ROOT CANAL TREATMENTS?

 Root canal treatments are procedures that are done to save a tooth that has been badly damaged (due to tooth decay or other dental problems), or when the tooth’s pulp has become infected.
 A root canal treatment is needed to prevent abscess from forming, and is done to avoid having the infection spread to other parts of the tooth – or to other teeth and oral tissues.